 Adeline Chew won a research award!

 Masters student Adeline Chew was awarded the Australia Society of Microbiology VIC Branch Summer Student Research Award 2020 for her project entitled “The effects of heavy metals on the growth rate of Batrachochytrium dendrobatidis“.
-Adeline will be presenting the results of her research project at the ASM VIC Branch Nancy Millis Award Night in February.
+Adeline will be presenting the results of her research project at the ASM VIC Branch Nancy Millis Award Night.
+The event is scheduled for 25 February 2020, please come and support Adeline.
 Congrats Adeline, awesome job!

 Lee Skerratt: Saving species with a 2019 ARC Future Fellowship